wearebraid/vueformulate.com/docs/guide/README.md

 writing their own narrowly scoped styles.
 Also, we think composing forms in Vue Formulate is second-to-none.

-### vue-forms

-The `vue-forms` package is focused exclusively on form validation, while Vue Formulate takes a more holistic and opinionated approach to forms and ships with UI scaffolding, validation, and data modeling.
-We wanted to make form composition _a lot easier_ for developers while still increasing the overall quality — try it out.

 ### Buefy

 Similar to Vuetify, Beufy is a full UI framework.
 If you’re already using Bulma